glennhickey/hal2sg/README.md

 # hal2sg
-Prototype code for converting HAL to Side graph
+Prototype code for converting HAL to Side Graph SQL

 ## algorithm

 Iteratatively add genomes to side graph.
 Each genome is aligned to nearest genome already in side graph.
 This alignment is used to thread the genome onto the graph.

+### CAMEL Input

+The following logic is used to support CAMEL output:  If the root DNA sequence is all N's, then it will be inferred from the sequences of its children.

 ## instructions